BrunoCaseiro/brunocaseiro.github.io/_pages/about.md

 ### Learning languages

 I'm a native Portuguese speaker and have been exposed to English since I was a kid.
 Spanish runs in my (part latino) family, so I've dedicated some time to perfect it.
-I can more or less read and listen to German, my writing and speaking is still kind of bad, but I'm working on it!
-I'm also familiar with the very basics of French and it's next on my language pipeline.
+I can understand German, my writing and speaking is still kind of bad, but I'm working on it!
+I'm also familiar with the very basics of French and Italian and they're next on my language pipeline.

-I currently have a +1600 day Duolingo streak 🔥🦉, but most of my progress comes from reading/listening to native material as well as studying vocabulary with flashcards.
+I currently have a +1800 day Duolingo streak 🔥🦉, but most of my progress comes from reading/listening to native material as well as studying vocabulary with flashcards.

 ### Sports, Fitness and Health

-I have played basketball ever since I was a kid.
-I also do calisthenics, which is basically strength training without too much equipment.
-Think pull ups, dips, push ups and crazy variations of those, sometimes with weights attached to myself.
+I played basketball for many years, so naturally I love sports even though I don't do a good job of following them.
+I go to the gym a lot but I used to do calisthenics only.
+I still do, but to a lesser degree.
+It's like strength training without too much equipment, think pull ups and dips, usually with heavy weights attached to myself.

 Besides that, I stick to a very healthy and active lifestyle.
 I do have a cheat day ~~twice per hour~~ occasionally, but most of the time you'll see me drinking water and eating clean foods.